Ashok K. Mishra

-Career Synopsis
+Career

-Dr. Mishra has a unique talent for identifying and addressing emerging issues with innovative research and data gathering.
-His contributions to the field of agriculture and social science have been widely recognized.
+Dr. Mishra specializes in identifying and addressing emerging issues within his research and data gathering.
+He has made contributions to the fields of agriculture and social science.

 Dr. Mishra’s research frequently bridges farm-level microeconomics with broader national and international development questions, embodying the systemic approach that Arizona State University champions.
 Dr. Mishra has presented his work to non-academic audiences including USDA Secretary, OECD, National Public Policy Education Committee, National Agricultural Research, Extension, Education, and Economics Advisory Board and key policy-makers from Office of Management and Budget (OMB) Council of Economic Advisors (CEA) and served on Advisory Board of the European Commission on Agriculture Reform Advisory Board of the Italian Ministry of Education University and Research.

-In addition, he has acted as a key bridge-builder for US and Asian agricultural economists, and he has built a consortium between US university agricultural economists and the Consultative Group on International Agricultural Research (CGIAR).
-This global partnership unites organizations engaged in research for a food-secure future, and collaborators include the International Rice Research Institute (IRRI), the International Food Policy Research Institute (IFPRI), the International Crops Research Institute for the Semi-Arid Tropics (ICRISAT), and the International Maize and Wheat Improvement Center (CIMMYT).
-Dr. Mishra frequently mentors early-career professionals, young faculty members, and post-doctoral students as well as colleagues at AAEA, LSU, and ASU, and generously and unselfishly provides time and expertise in research and publishing.
+In addition, he has worked to connect US and Asian agricultural economists, and he has built a consortium between US university agricultural economists and the Consultative Group on International Agricultural Research (CGIAR).
+This partnership partners organizations researching food security, and collaborators include the International Rice Research Institute (IRRI), the International Food Policy Research Institute (IFPRI), the International Crops Research Institute for the Semi-Arid Tropics (ICRISAT), and the International Maize and Wheat Improvement Center (CIMMYT).